EIAxelHamilcaro/.github/profile/README.md

 ## About

-EIAxelHamilcaro is the tech organization of [Axel Hamilcaro](https://github.com/axelhamil), a fullstack TypeScript developer focused on crafting solid, maintainable, and market-ready web apps.
+EI - AxelHamilcaro is the tech organization of [Axel Hamilcaro](https://github.com/axelhamil), a fullstack TypeScript developer focused on crafting solid, maintainable, and market-ready web apps.

 Grounded in Clean Architecture and Domain-Driven Design (DDD), I help clients move fast from concept to product without compromising quality.